emarsden/pgmacs/doc/src/quickstart.md

 ![Screenshot connection widget](img/connect-widget-table-list.gif)

-It will then open the PGMacs main buffer, which will show you a list of the tables available in the database.
+It will then open the PGmacs main buffer, which will show you a list of the tables available in the database.

-You can also open PGMacs with:
+You can also open PGmacs with:

 - a PostgreSQL connection object from the pg.el library, using function `pgmacs-open`